+The Trust does not have any material cash requirements as of the end of the latest fiscal period.
 The Sponsor is not aware of any known trends, demands, commitments, events or uncertainties that will result in, or are reasonably likely to result in, material changes to the Trust's liquidity and capital resources needs.
 The Trust's Depository, JPMorgan Chase Bank, N.A., London Branch, maintains two deposit accounts for the Trust, a primary deposit account that may earn interest and a secondary deposit account that does not earn interest.
 Interest on the primary deposit account, if any, accrues daily and is paid monthly.
-The interest rate in effect as of December 31, 2021 was an annual nominal rate of -0.75%.
-The following chart provides the daily rate paid by the Depository since December 31, 2016:
+The interest rate in effect as of December 31, 2022 was an annual nominal rate of 0.00%.
+The following chart provides the daily rate paid by the Depository since December 31, 2017:

 In exchange for a fee, the Sponsor bears most of the expenses incurred by the Trust.
 As a result, the only ordinary expense of the Trust during the period covered by this report was the Sponsor's fee.
 Each month the Depository deposits into the secondary deposit account accrued but unpaid interest, if any, and the Trustee withdraws Swiss Francs from the secondary deposit account to pay the accrued Sponsor's fee for the previous month plus other Trust expenses (including, without limitation, expenses resulting from negative interest rates), if any.
 When the interest deposited, if any, exceeds the sum of the Sponsor's fee for the prior month plus other Trust expenses, if any, the Trustee converts the excess into USD at the prevailing market rate and distributes the USD as promptly as practicable to Shareholders on a pro-rata basis (in accordance with the number of Shares that they own).
-The Trust did not pay any distributions during the quarter ended December 31, 2021.
+The Trust did not pay any distributions during the quarter ended December 31, 2022.